 Borgo di Castelvecchio

 A cluster of lovingly restored ancient farmhouses overlooking the emerald, undulating hills of Val d’Orcia, Borgo di Castelvecchio has its own small church, working farm, and equestrian center.

-Whether located inside the main 11th century villa or spread over the hamlet’s stone country houses, the 32 bedrooms are furnished in authentic traditional style, with lots of characterful old-world features such as four-poster beds, fireplaces, and antique furnishings.
+Whether located inside the main 11th-century villa or spread over the hamlet’s stone country houses, the 32 bedrooms are furnished in authentic traditional style, with lots of characterful old-world features such as four-poster beds, fireplaces, and antique furnishings.

 Even more impressive, the property’s outdoor spaces stretch as far as the eye can see, encompassing postcard-perfect gardens, natural ponds, panoramic swimming pools, and romantic wisteria-clad terraces for alfresco meals.
-Wildlife and bird watching opportunities abound in the nearby faunistic preserve, home to pheasants, woodcocks, wild boars, and dears.
+Wildlife and bird-watching opportunities abound in the nearby faunistic preserve, home to pheasants, woodcocks, wild boars, and dears.

-With its state-of-the-art winery, luxurious rooms, and serene, manicured gardens, wonderful Castello Banfi immerses guests in the beauty and tranquility of the Tuscan countryside.
+With its state-of-the-art winery, luxurious rooms, and serene, manicured gardens, the wonderful Castello Banfi immerses guests in the beauty and tranquility of the Tuscan countryside.
 Established in the 1700s, this ancient stone hamlet in rural Siena combines the region’s historic architectural style with lavish amenities and cultured, refined interiors designed by Italian couturier and decorator Federico Forquet.

 Visit the onsite Museum of Bottle and Glass, shop for local artisan food and crafts at the Enoteca, and indulge in haute Tuscan cuisine and exceptional Brunello wine at the borgo’s two lovely restaurants.
 Cooking classes, picnics in the vineyard, and wine tastings can be set up by the concierge.